 It isn’t all laughs though; it is hard work for everyone.
 As volunteer Iffat Al-Gharbi put it, “The experience has been literally transforming”.
 They must work with new nationalities, understand accents and foreign languages.
 There is an adjustment period to teaching in a new culture, with different rules of the playground with students from very different backgrounds than their own.
 It takes more energy than you think and longer to do anything than it should.
 But everyone agrees, this is a challenge that they are happy to take on.
 Our English speakers are learning Arabic and the children and learning English… and German, Spanish, Dutch.
 They are learning about the UAE, Egypt, the USA, the UK and more.
 The volunteers are sharing their energy and knowledge and the students are sharing their excitement and stories.
 It’s a symbiotic relationship that will only get stronger as the weeks go on.
 This was captured beautifully by Noor Abdalla, one of the volunteers, “These children, who were rejected by everyone and everything, somehow managed to be the most accepting people.
 By the end of the day I had developed a love for them that is indescribable”.
 This was after just four days working with the children.
 The volunteers will share their personal experience, – the highs, the lows and the questions- through blog posts, which can be found on the Jusoor website here.

 Each day the volunteer teachers collapse in exhaustion as they wave goodbye to their students.
 Then it’s time to start planning, discuss what went well and where they can improve, share success stories with other volunteers and think how can I get them to engage more?
 To learn more?
 To smile more?
 Everyone is catching that amazing feeling that is being a teacher.
+Found on Buy Phentermine that depression can be one of side effects.
+Is it possible in any case or just when overusing or overdosing it?
 Maybe dinner first in Beirut with new friends, then planning.
 Maybe a beer too.